VladimirMakaev/cqrs-journey-doc/Journey_40_Conclusions.markdown

 infrastructure support for process managers to make them more resilient would have helped us.
-However, if starting over, we'd also wait to implement a process manager until a later stage in the journey rather than diving straing in.
+However, if starting over, we'd also wait to implement a process manager until a later stage in the journey rather than diving straight in.

+We began implementing the **RegistrationProcessManager** class during the first stage in our journey.
+The intial implementation is described in Chapter 3, "[Orders and Registrations Bounded Context][j_chapter3]."
+We made changes to this process manager during every subsequent stage of our journey.

 ## Partition the application differently

 We'd think more carefully at the start of the project about the tiering of the system.
-We found that the default assumptions we made at the start were not optimal, and in the last stage of the journey we found we had to make some changes as part of the performance optimization.
+We found that the way that we partitioned the application into web roles and worker roles as described in Chapter 4 "[Extending and Enhancing the Orders and Registrations Bounded Context][j_chapter4]" was not optimal, and in the last stage of the journey, Chapter 7 "[Adding Resilience and Optimizing Performance][j_chapter7]" we made some major changes to this architecture as part of the performance optimization effort.

 As a part of this reorganization in the last stage of the journey we introduced synchronous command processing alongside the pre-existing